 To add a Timed-Event, simply select the “Timed-Event” option from the event type menu.
 Next, select the time you want the event to be executed.
-Houdini MC provides the ability to the game master to schedule Sound events, Full-Screen Video events, Web Requests, Raspberry Pi Events.
-Hue lights, animations, and scenes, Text events, Combo events etc. Please note that it is forbidden to set 2 or more events to be executed at the same time.
+Houdini MC provides the ability to the game master to schedule Sound events, Full-Screen Video events, Web Requests, and Raspberry Pi Events.
+Hue lights, animations, scenes, Text events, Combo events, etc. Please note that it is forbidden to set 2 or more events to be executed at the same time.
 Of course, you have the option to execute a combo event that combines several types of actions.
-We are sure that Sound, Video and Text events are self-explained 😉 On the other hand, we realize that Web Requests and Raspberry Pi Events may confuse the reader 😉
+We are sure that Sound, Video, and Text events are self-explained 😉 On the other hand, we realize that Web Requests and Raspberry Pi Events may confuse the reader 😉

 In summary, Raspberry Pi Events may automatically trigger relays so as to activate or deactivate a device.
-This video tutorial will enlighten your knowledge on Raspberry Pi and Relays.
+This video tutorial will enlighten your knowledge of Raspberry Pi and Relays.
 Web-Requests is one of the basic methods computers use to communicate with each other, in which the first computer sends a request for some data and the second computer responds to the request.
-In other words, assume that the first computer is Houdini MC while the second one is a Raspberry, an Arduino or any other IoT device.
+In other words, assume that the first computer is Houdini MC while the second one is a Raspberry, an Arduino, or any other IoT device.
 Web-Requests as Scheduled Events enable Houdini to interact with smart props by sending specific requests at predefined URLs.
 If this sounds Greek to you, kindly check this tutorial.
 To understand how the interaction with HUE lights works please check this tutorial.

 List of available scheduled events: